HL7/davinci-epdx/source/pages/3-4_Interaction_Methods.md

 A Health Plan's FHIR API **SHOULD** support the Patient-everything operation as defined in the FHIR R4 specification here: https://www.hl7.org/fhir/operation-patient-everything.html

+The Patient-everything operation **SHOULD** be available as an operation via the Health Plan's FHIR API.

 The Patient-everything operation compiles a FHIR Bundle.
 In addition to the OAuth2.0 Member-authorized Payer-to-Payer and Payer-to-Third Party Application Exchange method, Health Plans **MAY** enable support for a Patient-everything bundle to be created and pushed via an alternate secure transport method between the Heallth Plan and another Trusted Entity.